The Vegan & Vegetarian Guide to Reykjavik

 Since Iceland is considered an expensive destination, many visitors choose to shop for groceries in Iceland so they can cook some of their meals.

-With some of the lowest prices for vegan food in Reykjavik, it’s the store visitors and locals alike choose.
+With some of the lowest prices for vegan food in Reykjavik, it’s the store that visitors and locals alike choose.

 If you're planning to leave more popular cities to explore the countryside of Iceland with a rental campervan, we highly recommend buying plenty of groceries before you leave Reykjavik.
 Vegan options can be hard to come by in the countryside, so stock up in one of the Kronan stores in the Capital Region.